trackcodexd/asset-rererer/CONTRIBUTING.md

 If you are thinking about contributing to the code, CONGRATULATIONS!
 You are probably a better coder than 99% of the people in the discord...

 But really, code contributions are welcome and I'm always looking to improve my code and it's a great way for you to contribute to your community.
 So don't be afraid.
-Code contributors also get permanent access to the early access for the reuploader.
-Unless it is miniscule like fixing grammar, But it is up to my discretion.

 ALL forks are welcome!!

 ## Requirements